Lay judges in Japan: Controversy

 As in most common law countries where people are reluctant to serve as jury members, many Japanese have expressed reluctance to serve as lay judges.
 Polls suggest that, similar to developed jury systems, 70% of the population of Japan would be reluctant to serve as judges.
 Some Japanese have been introduced to mock trials over recent years to overcome their reluctance to express opinions publicly, debate, and defy authority figures.
 Others have written with concern regarding the harsh secrecy provision in the statute which includes the risk of criminal penalties for those lay judges who would publicly share confidential deliberation room discussion even after trial proceedings are complete.

 Another issue is that some criminal trials used to take years if the charge was serious and the defence contested the charge.
 After the system moved to include lay judges, the trial period was fixed to a maximum of a few weeks.
 Some commentators feel justice is compromised for the convenience of lay judges and that cases are not examined in enough detail.

+The Supreme Court confirmed over 124,000 had served as Lay Judges or alternates since the system was introduced up to February 2024.